Xilinx/embeddedsw/XilinxProcessorIPLib/drivers/dptxss/examples/readme.txt

    timings and video attributes that correspond to the main stream attributes (MSA) configuration, is received by the DisplayPort TX Subsystem.

-Note: All example functions start with DpRxSs_*, while all DisplayPort TX Subsystem driver functions start with XDpTxSs_*.
+Note: All example functions start with DpTxSs_*, while all DisplayPort TX Subsystem driver functions start with XDpTxSs_*.